|

 worried about how much to put your cat through, bearing in mind your cat's

-most cases people and cats do learn to cope, and seeing how your cat
+people and cats do usually learn to cope, and in most cases seeing how

-improves and then stabilises makes it well worth it in most cases.
+your cat improves and then stabilises makes it well worth it.

 If you've just received the diagnosis, you're no doubt feeling scared and